biolprogramming/prog-syllabus/README.md

 For your final assignment, you will be responsible for putting together a [Software Project](#software-project) for this class that builds upon what you've learned during the course.

-Prior to starting your [Software Project][software-project] (or your group's [Software Project][software-project]), and about half-way through the course, you will write a 2-page proposal that:
+Prior to starting your [Software Project](#software-project) (or your group's [Software Project](#software-project)), and about half-way through the course, you will write a 2-page proposal that:

-* Describes the problem your [Software Project][software-project] will attempt to solve
+* Describes the problem your [Software Project](#software-project) will attempt to solve
 * Gives the rational for the solution you propose
 * Explains how (roughly) you plan to go about implementing a solution
 * Lists potential user-groups of the code you will write

 This proposal should be heavy on the description of the problem you intend to solve; why it's important; and why it will benefit other people.
 The details can be lighter on implementation.

-### [Software Project]
+### Software Project

-As mentioned above, your final assignment of this course will be to complete the [Software Project][software-project] you proposed for this class.
-This [Software Project][software-project] should build upon what you've learned during class but it is also **very important** that the [Software Project][software-project] incorporate things that we did not explicitly cover in class - your goal here is to grow beyond what I can teach you.
+As mentioned above, your final assignment of this course will be to complete the [Software Project](#software-project) you proposed for this class.
+This [Software Project](#software-project) should build upon what you've learned during class but it is also **very important** that the [Software Project](#software-project) incorporate things that we did not explicitly cover in class - your goal here is to grow beyond what I can teach you.
 That could mean using a new package that we never covered, creating a new package to use, scraping parts of the web in interesting ways, etc.

 ## Conduct